lsst-sims/opsim3_config/README.md

 down to the top of the WFD region (where it was above the dec limit of the WFD).
 This proposal requests sequences of visits - 2 back-to-back visits -- to make "equivalent" of 60s visits.
+Number of visits requests is equivalent to 2x (due to back-to-back visits) the number of WFD visits.